 Does Avira detect the "Bundestrojaner"?

-"Malware remains malware, and we want our users to feel safe," says Tjark Auerbach, founder and CEO of Avira.
+"Malware remains malware, and we want our users to feel safe," says Tjark Auerbach, founder of Avira.

 We as Avira have a dedication and commitment to the task of keeping the computer systems of our customers free from malicious software.
 Like its numerous predecessors, we also detect the virus that is now widely known in the media as the "Bundestrojaner" and supposedly current.
 This malicious software is reported as "TR/Gruenfink" (TR/Gruenfink.1 and TR/Gruenfink.2).